jmdarr/ssh_lifeline/README.md

 ssh_lifeline    0:off   1:off   2:on    3:on    4:on    5:on    6:off
 ```

+then you're good to test. go you. gold star.

 ## testing

 To test, ssh to the remote location and attempt a ssh connection against